LHMQ878/SDR-optimization/README.md

 # SDR-optimization
-In the context of the DeepSeek big model's popularity, SDR work requires robot tools to optimize the workflow.
+Under the background of the explosion of deepseek big models, SDR work needs some robot tools to help optimize the workflow.
+This project includes three robots: 1.
+Automatically add WeChat friends; 2.
+Automatically retrieve the structured data of the big model writing table; 3.
+WeChat real-time monitoring + intelligent reply assistant.
+The content will share the entire structure of the code, but will hide some personal information.